insomnia-lab/libreant/doc/source/developer.rst

 it.
 Yes, even if its behaviour might seem obvious.
 Unit tests are important both as a way of avoding regressions and as a way to document how something behaves.
+If the code you are writing is not easy to test, you should think of making it more easy to test.
+Running unit tests is easy: ``python setup.py test`` is enough.
+This command will run all the tests, and print a coverage summary.
+Ensure that the module you are writing has high coverage, and investigate what has not been covered.

 Contributing
 ------------